Updating MongoDB cluster settings

 parameter value must be in the range from 7 to 35 (the default value is 7).
 This feature is at the Preview stage.
 For more information, see Backups.Changing the retention period affects both new automatic backups and existing backups.

-For example, if the original retention period is 7 days, and the remaining lifetime of a separate automatic backup is 1 day, then increasing the retention period to 9 days will change the remaining lifetime of this backup to 3 days.
+For example, if the original retention period was 7 days, and the remaining lifetime of a separate automatic backup is 1 day, then increasing the retention period to 9 days will change the remaining lifetime of this backup to 3 days.

 --backup-window-start